stayZ3RO/home-network-infrastructure-HA-DNS/docs/phase-5-remote-access/overview.md

 At the end of this phase, the homelab had:

-* secure private remote administration
+- secure private remote administration
-* SSH access to both Raspberry Pi nodes from inside and outside the home network
+- Tailscale connectivity to both Raspberry Pi nodes
+- both Pi nodes visible in the Tailscale admin console
+- SSH service validated on both Pi nodes
-* no reliance on public SSH exposure
+- no reliance on public SSH exposure
-* a cleaner and safer operational model for remote management
+- a cleaner and safer operational model for remote management

 ---